PlanterApp/planter_docs/content/docs/1100_new-features/1103_combine-beds/index.md

     To move a bed in the combined garden view, long-press on the bed then select ‘Move’.
 Drag the sliders to the new row and column position then tap ‘Move garden bed’.

-13. **Remove a Bed**
+**13. Remove a Bed**

 {{< screenshot 12-move-a-bed.webp "Remove a Bed" >}}

 To remove a bed from the combined garden view, long-press on the bed then select “Remove from garden”.
 The garden bed will still be visible in the Gardens list as an individual bed.